hnryjmes/POODR/README.md

 * How do we create flexible interfaces?
 What is an interface?

-* Visualising communication patterns as a network of nodes and connections
+* Visualizing communication patterns as a network of nodes and connections

 * Exposed methods are a class's public interface